 Students should have a 3.0 GPA or greater and strong scientific writing and communication skills.

 The department strongly recommends that international students submit results for completed GRE examination.
 The results of the Test of English as a Foreign Language (TOEFL) is also required for applicants who did not receive their bachelor's degrees from an Anglophone university and whose first language is not English.
 A minimum TOEFL score of 550 (paper-based test) or 213 (computer-based test) is required.
-Students are strongly encouraged to apply online.
-Applying online streamlines the application process and reduces processing time.

 All students are assigned a faculty advisor (major professor) prior to, or immediately after, initial enrollment.
 Assignments should be mutually agreeable to both student and faculty member.
 A primary consideration for matching students with advisors is that the students research interest match well with the advisors research expertise.